 Sword Three: The Shredder

 And there you go!
 Three identical swords turned into three unique items with a few simple TAGS.
 And most of that is all narrative detail.
-From there, you can further expand on the specific mechanics to create items I’m sure any player would love.
+You can further expand on the specific mechanics to create items I’m sure any player would love.
 And you’re not limited to swords.
 Try this out with your next set of NPCs, places, or monsters, and see what you come up with.